Depending on your product offering, you may consider using some type of packing material when shipping your box.

 There are many different types of packing material available, and many are customizable, whether that’s by color or custom printing.
-Below, we’ll outline four options for packing material and provide some examples of boxes that use these materials.
+Below, we’ll outline three options for packing material and provide some examples of boxes that use these materials.

 Shredded Kraft (or “Crinkle”) Paper

 Pro: Shredded kraft paper is easy to drop in the box, tuck around products, and make the box feel fuller.
 Because it’s cut and crinkled in a unique way, it may feel more “artisanal” (and luxurious) than traditional bubble wrap or tissue paper.
 This comes in multiple colors and can add to your unboxing experience if used correctly.

 Con: It can be messy and difficult to get a standardized amount of kraft paper for each box.
 Because it consists of small pieces rather than a uniform wrap size, it’s not as suitable for protecting glass or delicate items.
 And depending on your fulfillment source, paper fuzz may accumulate in your box.

 Cost: Categorized by weight, usually costing $1-2 per pound.
 Bulk purchasing can lower this.
 80 pounds boxes can be purchased for roughly $80-100/box.